ofajs/ofa-v4-docs/docs/en/api/others/form-data.md

 </script>
 ```

-In the above example, we use custom form components by adding the `<custom-input>` element and setting the `name` attribute.
+In the above example, we use custom form components by adding the `<custom-input>` element and setting the `name` property.
 Then, we use the `formData()` method to listen to the values of input elements and custom components, in order to retrieve and process the form data in real-time.
 This approach allows you to easily extend your form to include custom form components, meeting your specific needs.

 ## Using Form Data in Components or Pages